tjjfvi/OctoPrint-BetterHeaterTimeout/README.md

 # OctoPrint-BetterHeaterTimeout

  Turns off heaters after specified time being on and unused.

+*Note: this plugin has not been tested with versions under 1.3.10; they may not work!*

+## Advantages:
+ - Supports configuring timeout length
+ - Supports before/after gcode
+ - Supports notification via Web UI
+ - Fires a custom event _*_ when the heaters timeout, so one can be notified or otherwise hook on the event.

+_*May not be (officially) supported; see [OctoPrint#2965](https://github.com/foosel/OctoPrint/issues/2965) for more info._

 ## Setup